-Following Kohli and comparable work on the realities of practice in this field (Wade et al., 2012: Wright 2014), an evolving theme in research with unaccompanied children and young people is a focus on agency and control (Crawley, 2009; Chase, 2010; Beazley, 2015).
+Following Kohli and comparable work on the realities of practice in this field (Wade et al. 2012: Wright 2014), an evolving theme in research with unaccompanied children and young people is a focus on agency and control (Crawley, 2009; Chase, 2010; Beazley, 2015).
 A number of studies have sought to establish unaccompanied young people as agentic, often positioning young people’s agency in opposition to professional practice (Chase, 2010; O’Higgins, 2012).
-Chase & Allsopp (2013) point to young people’s ability to avoid systems and structures of control, concluding that the role of formal services is overestimated and the agency of young people underestimated.
+Chase and Allsopp (2013) point to young people’s ability to avoid systems and structures of control, concluding that the role of formal services is overestimated and the agency of young people underestimated.
 Chase (2010:2063) emphasises the way in which unaccompanied young people seek to resist ‘constant control and monitoring by social care and professionals’.
 O’Higgins (2012) suggests that unaccompanied young people may be denied support from professionals when they express their agency, and argues that professionals should do more to promote young people’s agency.
-Whilst importantly drawing attention to young people’s agency and subverting constructions of unaccompanied young people as inherently vulnerable, this work has tended to consider agency as something that is potentially opposed, suppressed or ignored by professionals.
+Whilst importantly drawing attention to young people’s potential for agentic action and subverting constructions of unaccompanied young people as inherently vulnerable, this work has tended to consider agency as something that is potentially opposed, suppressed or ignored by professionals.
 These understandings of agency position it as a property possessed by individuals rather than something which can operate relationally and interdependently (Burkitt, 2016).

 The intention here is to suggest that social care professionals may act as ‘co-navigators’ with unaccompanied young people who are plotting their trajectory through unsettled and uncertain social environments.
 In doing so, the paper draws on the work of Vigh (2006; 2009) and the concept of ‘social navigation’.
 Vigh (2006; 2009) has primarily explored this concept in relation to young people navigating situations of conflict and social breakdown; but has noted its wide applicability to all social environments, particularly those experienced as fluid, alien or dominated by constraining social forces and structures.
 This is an apt description of the social environments faced by unaccompanied young people making their way through new and culturally divergent social landscapes whilst navigating unfamiliar and complex social structures such as immigration, social care and education.
-Indeed, Denov & Bryan (2012; 2014) have applied this concept to unaccompanied children in Canada, in order to explore how they navigate and negotiate the complex environment of migration and resettlement.
+Indeed, Denov and Bryan (2012; 2014) have applied this concept to unaccompanied children in Canada, in order to explore how they navigate and negotiate the complex environment of migration and resettlement.

-Social navigation brings an analytical focus to the way in which ‘agents’ plot a course through difficult and tumultuous environments and negotiate the intersection between their own agency and complex social forces (Vigh, 2009).
+Social navigation brings an analytical focus to the way in which ‘agents’ plot a course through difficult and tumultuous environments and negotiate the intersection between their own agency and oppressive social forces (Vigh, 2009).
 In considering the experiences of both young people and professionals through this lens, the role of social care professionals in ‘co-navigating’ such environments becomes evident, and allows for an understanding of young people’s agency which is primarily relational rather than individualistic.

 Method